MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Run an Application on the Virtual Device
 ----------------------------------------

+In this example, we will run the :guilabel:`animatedMascot` Application available in the i.MX RT1170 VEE Port.
-In order to execute the :guilabel:`Demo-SmartThermostat` Application on the Virtual Device, the SDK provides the Gradle :guilabel:`runOnSimulator` task.
+In order to execute the :guilabel:`animatedMascot` Application on the Virtual Device, the SDK provides the Gradle :guilabel:`runOnSimulator` task.

 .. note::

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_simulator` section.

-* Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
+* In the Gradle view, navigate to :guilabel:`nxpvee-mimxrt1170-evk > apps > animatedMascot > Tasks > microej`.
+Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
 It may takes few seconds.

       .. figure:: images/iMXRT1170/getting-started-runOnSimulator.png
          :alt: runOnSimulator task
          :align: center
          :scale: 70%

-The Virtual Device starts and executes the :guilabel:`Demo-SmartThermostat` application.
+The Virtual Device starts and executes the :guilabel:`animatedMascot` application.

       .. figure:: images/iMXRT1170/getting-started-virtual-device.png
          :alt: Virtual Device